 - Art and Textiles

-- Dance and Drama

 - Physical Education and Sport Science

 Making your choices

 It is important that you choose a range of subjects that will match your interests and abilities and are suited to what you hope to do in the future.

 When making your choices you will need to consider whether they are giving you as many options as possible for the future.

 When you have made your choices, they will be reviewed to ensure that you have a suitable balance.

 Good luck!
 And remember, if you have any questions please ask.

 Yours faithfully,

-anes/

-Mrs L James Deputy Headteacher
+Mrs L James

+Deputy Headteacher

 Your choices

 CORE CURRICULUM: Compulsory subjects

 All students will study these subjects

+English Language

+English Literature

+Mathematics

+Science

+PHRE

-English Language English Literature Mathematics Science Ethics & Philosophy - Short Course Physical Education (Core PE)
+Physical Education (Core PE)

 CORE CURRICULUM: Optional subjects

+You must choose two of these subjects

+Computer Science

-Computer Science Ethics and Philosophy: Full Course Geography History Languages: French/Spanish Triple Science
+Ethics and Philosophy: Full Course

+French

+Geography

+History

+Spanish

+Vocational Studies / Triple Science

 PERSONALISED CURRICULUM: Optional subjects

 You must choose a further two of these subjects

-Art Business Studies Computer Science Dance Design & Technology Drama Economics Ethics and Philosophy: Full Course Food & Nutrition French Geography Health & Social Care History ICT - Creative iMedia Music Music Technology Physical Education Spanish Sport Science Textiles Triple Science Vocational Studies
+Art Business Studies Computer Science Dance Design & Technology Drama Economics Ethics and Philosophy Food & Nutrition French Geography Health & Social Care History ICT - Creative iMedia Music Music Technology Physical Education Spanish Sport Science Textiles Triple Science Vocational Studies

+^{} by invitation only